I am...

 Interested in becoming a Histio Youth Ambassador?

 Are you between the ages of 12 and 17 and passionate about making a difference for patients and families affected by histiocytosis?
 Through the Histio Youth Ambassador Program, youth partner up with a parent/guardian to team up against histiocytosis.
-We are currently accepting applications for 10 new Histio Youth Ambassadors for 2024.

 If you are interested in applying, click HERE.
 If you’re unsure about applying but want to learn more about the program, feel free to email our Outreach Program Coordinator, Melinda Atnip, at matnip@histio.org for more information.